ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-height/index.md

 - **Russia Leaf Rows:** The row height is set directly on the `rowNode`, and then the grid is told to reposition all rows again by calling `api.onRowHeightChanged()`.

 Note that this example uses AG Grid Enterprise as it uses grouping.
-Setting the row height is an AG Grid free feature, we just demonstrate it against groups and normal rows below.
+Setting the row height is an AG Grid Community feature, we just demonstrate it against groups and normal rows below.

 <grid-example title='Changing Row Height' name='row-height-change' type='generated' options=' { "enterprise": true, "exampleHeight": 590, "modules": ["clientside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>